thomasgeissl/ESP-NOW-MIDI/README.md

       * MIDI Ch 4, NOTE 127, VEL: 127 -> DMX Channel 512, value: 127*2

 ## breaking changes (this library is under active development => please use make sure you are using the latest version)
+* This repo uses Semantic Versioning, although strict adherence will only come into effect at version 1.0.0.
+* Starting with version 0.10.0 the esp_now_midi setup was renamed to begin, power saving has been disabled in flavor for lower latencies (can be enabled by setting begin(reducePowerAtCostOfLatency=true)
 * Starting with version 0.9.0, packages are sent as 3 byte messages (channel+status combined, as the MIDI specs), older version have used 4 bytes
 * Starting with version 0.6, this library requires ESP32 board version greater or equal than 3.3.0